NL33/electron-git/znext.md

 # Just Completed
 -Just completed single file comparison for non-word.
 -now working on comparison for word.
 --use zdiff-explanation as a guide
 --just added revertTreeFunctionCounter = 0 in diffSingleFile.
 Start there. got it to write file for Old, but not for new.
 Issue is probably about a counter needing to be reset (because counters already at a certain spot from running earlier comparison--so when do single file, reset the all counters)
 --focus on word doc, single file, integrated, for 2 commits.
+DONE

 --then make single file work for integrated, current changes against a commit